Baseball in Israel: 2013 Tournament

 Israel, was placed in the Qualifier 1 bracket with Spain, South Africa and France.

 Israel competed in their first qualifying match for the 2013 tournament on 19 September 2012.
-In this game they defeated South Africa by a score of 7-3.
+In this game they defeated South Africa by a score of 7–3.
 Nate Freiman had two home runs in the victory.

 Israel's second qualifying match was against Spain on 21 September 2012.
 Israel won the game by a score of 4-2.
 Nate Freiman once again homered twice for Israel in the victory.

 Israel's third qualifying match was once again against Spain on 23 September 2012.
 Israel lost this game by a score of 9-7 in 10 innings.
 With the victory Israel was eliminated from the tournament and Spain moved on to the next round.
 Although Israel had won their first two games they were eliminated due to the tournaments modified double-elimination format.
 This meant that the final game was winner-take-all.

 2017 Tournament

 In September 2016, Israel competed in the 2017 Qualifier 4 round.
 Colorado Rockies coach Jerry Weinstein served as the manager.
 Israel's roster included 20 MLB-affiliated minor leaguers, making up 86% of the team, more than any other team in the qualifiers even before including recent Major Leaguers.

 Israel won all three of their games in the qualifier, beating Great Britain twice and Brazil once.
 With the win, Israel will play in Pool A in South Korea in March 2017, against South Korea, Taiwan, and Netherlands.
-In the first round, Israel again swept the round, to advance to the second round in Pool E.
+In the first round, Israel again swept the round, to advance to the second round in Pool E. Israel finished third in the second round with a 1-2 record, and did not advance.

 2023 Tournament

-Team Israel will compete in the 2023 World Baseball Classic in March 12-15, 2023.
-It will play in Miami, Florida.
-Israel will face Team Puerto Rico, Team Dominican Republic, and Team Venezuela.
+Team Israel competed in the 2023 World Baseball Classic in March 12-15, 2023 in Miami, Florida.
+Israel faced Team Puerto Rico, Team Dominican Republic, Team Venezuela, and Team Nicaragua in Pool D and finished fourth, qualifying for the 2026 World Baseball Classic.

-2019 European Baseball Championship - B-Pool
+European Baseball Championship

+Team Israel first competed in the European Baseball Championship in 2019; their best finish has been second place, achieved in 2021.

+2019 Tournament

 Team Israel won the 2019 European Baseball Championship - B-Pool in early July 2019 in Blagoevgrad, Bulgaria, winning all five of its games.
 It thus advanced to the playoffs against Team Lithuania in the 2019 Playoff Series at the end of July 2019 for the last qualifying spot for the 2019 European Baseball Championship.
-Israel won the best-of-three playoff series 2-0, and thereby qualified for the 2019 European Baseball Championship.
+Israel won the best-of-three playoff series 2–0, and thereby qualified for the main tournament.

-2019 European Baseball Championship

-In Round 1 of the 2019 European Baseball Championship, Israel went 4-1.
+In Round 1 of the 2019 European Baseball Championship, Israel went 4–1.
 The team thereby advanced to the Championship's eight-team playoffs.
-In the Championship playoffs, Israel defeated Team France in the quarterfinals, lost to Team Italy in the semi-finals, and came in fourth.
+In the Championship playoffs, Israel defeated Team France in the quarterfinals, lost to Team Italy in the semi-finals, and finished in fourth place for the tournament.